 Just like medical journals, it seems like every new day brings some new report or another on the “state” of technology.
-Some reports are “nothing is secure, and you can never be secure”, while others take a more alarmist “secure everything” approach.
-I’m always sceptical when I hear of these things.
-They’re flashy, push people’s buttons, and generally feel like squeeze pages for a larger sales tactic.
-In fact, the first thing they should disclose is what they sell.
-At CWL we provide technology support services, so this topic is one that I’m acutely interested in.
-That said, there are often good things to glean from even the worst.
+Some reports are “nothing is secure, and you can never be secure”, while others take a more restrained “Apple owns everything” approach.
+I’m always sceptical when I hear of these things…

-Today, I had to deposit a cheque (or check in America).
+Today, I had to deposit a cheque (or check-in America).
 As a business owner, this is a common occurrence.
-In the age of electronic transfers, NFC Payments, and Interac Online – we still use these pieces of paper to transfer money to each other.
+In the age of electronic transfers, NFC Payments, Electronic transfers, and Interac Online – we still use these pieces of paper to transfer money to each other.
 It’s high time the banks upgraded this process.

 Of the massive amount of recent dialog, some of it has focused on weapons – but some of it has focused on mental health.
-To be sure, we all know that a problem exists, but few of us know what (or why) it happens.
-Why do we all have this sense that the collective mental health of North Americans has been eroding?
+To be sure, we all know that a problem exits, but few of us know what (or why) it happens.
 Dr. Peter Whybrow appears to have some of those answers.
-In an interview with Pacific Standard, he talks about how we’ve become manic through stimulus: